 - Where is the money going?
-Can it be put to better use elsewhere?

 - Is the business getting everything it can from the money allotted to workers?

 - Can those funds be put to better use elsewhere?

 As more and more organizations implement big data solutions, they’re quickly finding new ways to prevent wasteful spending, including on personnel costs.